Unfortunately, we are not available in your area!

 Checkout - The figure that a darts player wins a leg on is known as a ‘checkout’.
 The higher the checkout, the more impressive it is, making the highest checkout an interesting market to bet on.

-Legs Handicap - Similar to an Asian Handicap in football betting, Legs Handicap gives a player a legs advantage or disadvantage.
-Rather than -1 or +2 in football, legs handicaps are a bit bigger, often +3.5 or -4.5.
+Legs Handicap - Similar to an Asian handicap, a Legs Handicap gives a player a legs advantage or disadvantage.
+Rather than -1 or +2 in football, leg handicaps are a bit bigger, often +3.5 or -4.5.

-9 Dart Finish - A 9 Dart Finish is the darts equivalent of a striker scoring a hattrick.
-A 9 dart finish requires 9 perfect darts, that allow the player to checkout after just 3 throws.
+9 Dart Finish - This is the darts equivalent of a striker scoring a hat trick in football.
+A 9-dart finish requires 9 perfect darts, that allow the player to check out after just 3 throws.
 It rarely happens, but when it does, it could mean a big payout in darts betting.

 Grand Slam of Darts

-Held in the Midlands - typically Wolverhampton, the Grand Slam of Darts is one of the biggest tournaments of the year with half a million in total prize money.
+Held in the Midlands, typically Wolverhampton, the Grand Slam of Darts is one of the biggest tournaments of the year with half a million in total prize money.
 Phil Taylor is the most successful player in the history of the tournament with six wins.
-Michael Van Gerwen and Gerwyn Price have three apiece in second and third.
-The unique element of the Grand Slam of Darts was that it introduced BDO players to the PDC format, the only BDO player to ever win the tournament was Scott Waites in 2010 who defeated the likes of Adrian Lewis, Raymond Van Barneveld and James Wade en route to ending Phil Taylor's reign of dominance.
+Michael van Gerwen and Gerwyn Price have three apiece in second and third.
+The unique element of the darts competition was that it introduced BDO players to the PDC format.
+The only BDO player to ever win the tournament was Scott Waites in 2010 who defeated the likes of Adrian Lewis, Raymond van Barneveld and James Wade en route to ending Phil Taylor's reign of dominance.

-Held at London's Alexandra Palace, the World Darts Championship is one of the most prestigious events in the world of darts tournaments.
-With a prize fund totalling to over 2.5 million, incredibly Phil Taylor made 19 finals in his 25 appearances with eight tournament wins in a row between 1995 to 2006 before losing to Raymond Van Barneveld in dramatic fashion in 2007.
-Michael Van Gerwen is second in total wins with a total of 3, 11 behind Taylor.
+Held at London's Alexandra Palace, the PDC World Darts Championship is one of the most prestigious events in the world of darts tournaments.
+With a prize fund totalling to over 2.5 million, incredibly Phil Taylor made 19 finals in his 25 appearances with eight tournament wins in a row between 1995 to 2006 before losing to Raymond van Barneveld in dramatic fashion in 2007.
+Michael van Gerwen is second in total wins with a total of 3, 11 behind Taylor.

 Premier League Darts

-A tournament based across the world, the Premier League brings months of darts entertainment to our doorsteps with a different venue every night.
-Phil Taylor once again holds the record for the number of Premier League wins but his reign of dominance was ended in 2013 when Michael Van Gerwen first took to the Premier League stage, the Dutchman reached seven finals in a row, winning 5 and losing two before Glen Durrant's 2020 win.
-In recent years, the format has changed with all competitors entering a nightly tournament to determine the winner of that week.
+A tournament based across the world, the league brings months of darts entertainment to our doorsteps with a different venue every night.
+Phil Taylor once again holds the record for the number of Premier League wins but his reign of dominance ended in 2013 when Michael van Gerwen first took to the stage.
+The Dutchman reached seven finals in a row, winning five and losing two before Glen Durrant's 2020 win.
+In recent years, the format has changed with all competitors entering a nightly competition to determine the winner of that week.

 World Cup of Darts

-The biggest team even in darts history is the World Cup of Darts, taking place in various locations around Germany, this event has a total prize pool of £350,000.
+The biggest team event in the history of the sport is the World Cup of Darts, taking place in various locations around Germany, this event has a total prize pool of £350,000.
 However, it offers teams a unique opportunity to win as a unit rather than as an individual, they still must win their individual games but it offers a safety net if a player is off-form during a game.
 Only four nations have ever won the World Cup, the Netherlands, England, Scotland and Wales.